 It is vital for every person, especially individuals with families, to know what is going to happen to their assets after their eventual passing.
-So it also stands that is vital that whatever you think is going to happen happens.
-Using an estate planning lawyer helps ensure that your wishes will be carried out in the way that you want them to.
+So it also stands that it is vital that whatever you think is going to happen happens.
+Using an estate planning lawyer helps ensure that your wishes will be carried out in the way you want.

 What is Estate Planning?

 Estate or succession planning encompasses a wide variety of end-of-life planning decisions.
 Many people have a basic understanding of Estate Planning and what it entails.
-However, eventually, questions will arise, either before or after your passing about the legitimacy of your estate planning documents (such as a Will or Testamentary Trust).
-There are also things to consider outside the scope of the Will, this includes:
+However, eventually, questions will arise, either before or after your passing about the legitimacy of your estate planning documents.
+There are also things to consider outside the scope of the Will; this includes: